Linda M. LeMura: Le Moyne College

-LeMura is the current president of Le Moyne College, appointed unanimously by the College’s Board of Trustees to that position, effective July 1, 2014.
+LeMura is the current president of Le Moyne College, appointed unanimously by the College's Board of Trustees to that position, effective July 1, 2014.
 In December 2021, Le Moyne's Board of Trustees approved a four-year extension for LeMura, extending her contract through June 30, 2026.
 During her presidency, Le Moyne has achieved record-breaking fundraising and enrollment goals.
-The College completed the $100 million Always Forward campaign, the largest campaign in the College’s 75-year history, ahead of schedule in February 2021.
-She has also overseen seven years of the largest class enrollments at the College.
+The College completed the $100 million Always Forward campaign, the largest campaign in the College's 75-year history, ahead of schedule in February 2021.